-In the bar, the term "rocks" refers to ice.
-When someone orders a "Scotch on the rocks," they are asking for a straight pour of the house Scotch served over ice.
-It seems simple, right?
-If you have been around the bar long enough, you know that things are never as simple as they seem.
+In the bar, the term "rocks" is slang for ice.
+For instance, when someone orders a "scotch on the rocks," they are asking for a straight pour of the house scotch served over ice.
+While that's easy enough, if you've been around the bar long enough, you know that things are rarely as simple as they seem.

-- Do you really need to add ice to your premium whiskey?
+- Do you need to add ice to your premium whiskey?

 - Will ice dilute the whiskey and ruin the experience?

-- Is there a better ice option that will chill the whiskey without a lot of dilution?
+- Is there a better option that will chill the whiskey without the dilution?

-First of all, with any drink, there is not a right or wrong answer because it's all about personal preference.
+First of all, with any drink, there is no right or wrong answer because it's all about personal preference.
 If you enjoy it, then drink it.
 There are, however, legitimate arguments and instances that you may want to think about when exploring your options.

-Scotch is a Different Story.
-Scotch tends to be a different matter and you can read thousands of pages of advice on the matter.
+Scotch whisky is a different story, and you can read thousands of pages of advice on the subject.
 Most of the time, it is a matter of quality, price, and style.
 It's common to serve expensive premium Scotch whiskies straight with no ice and blended or cheaper scotch on the rocks.

 Choosing the Best "Rocks"